5 Signs of Ageism in the Workplace

 Whether it’s you or another worker facing ageism in the workplace, there are several steps you can take to be an advocate.

-• First of all, document all instances of ageism, including the time, people involved, and other important details.
+- First, document all instances of ageism, including the time, people involved, and other essential details.
 Note down witness names if there are any.

-• The victim can also choose to file a formal complaint within 300 days of the original date of discriminatory action.
+- The victim can also file a formal complaint within 300 days of the original date of discriminatory action.

 Can you sue for age discrimination?